 - contra-flow cycling (cycling both ways along one-way streets)

 - improved pedestrian crossing points

 - secure cycle parking

 - electric vehicle charging points.

 We understand that you may still want to own a car or be member of a car club.
 To make these car journeys more sustainable, we will encourage a shift to electric vehicles.

 We have split the borough into 18 areas – known as healthy networks (HN) – and will work on making about two of these healthy every year, subject to funding.
-The boundaries are based on key transport corridors, such as main roads and railway lines, rather than ward boundaries.
-See a map of the healthy neighbourhood cell boundaries.
+The boundaries are based on key transport corridors, such as main roads and railway lines, rather than ward boundaries (see map below and click on the image to enlarge).

 We have prioritised the first four areas using a number of factors, including: